Episode 1. Discovering God in War

 War and conflict are a fact of life.
 All around the globe war is raging.
 Conflict is a daily fact of life.
-Question is: where is God?
-Has He deserted us – or is He there right here in the middle of it?
-If I were to ask you how many wars are being fought […]
+Question is – where is God?
+Has He deserted us – or is He there right here in …

 War and conflict are a fact of life.
 All around the globe war is raging.
-Conflict is a daily fact of life.
-Question is: where is God?
-Has He deserted us – or is He there right here in the middle of it?
+And at a personal level, conflict is a daily fact of life.
+So the question is – where is God?
+Has He deserted us – or is He right here in the middle of it all?